 The rates of excise duties vary from a composite rate of 10 cents per litre and 15% for certain types of spirituous beverages, to as much as 105% for motorcars (depending on engine capacity).

-In addition, it is proposed that from 1 April 2019 that an excise duty rate of RM0.40 per litre be charged on specified sugar-sweetened beverages.
+In addition, effective 1 July 2019, specified sweetened beverages are subject to an excise duty rate of RM 0.40 per litre.